Governess & Tutor Service

 The Governess Difference

 Governesses represent an elegant, time-honored approach to education that combines academic excellence with character development.
-Unlike standard tutors or nannies, governesses integrate childcare, education, and cultural refinement into a cohesive, personalized educational experience tailored to your child's needs and family values.
+Unlike standard tutors or nannies, world-class governesses integrate childcare, education, and cultural refinement into a cohesive, meticulously tailored educational experience for your child's needs and family values.

 What a Governess Provides